jmzaleski/csv_tools/README.md

 ## Examples

-With the following data files
+Using the following data files

 ```sh
 $ cat students.csv